Here’s everything about whether deleted Discord messages are really gone:

 What Happens When You Delete a Discord Message?
 (2 Things)

-Whether you are using the Discord app or running it through a web browser, when you delete a message, it is immediately removed from your device.
+Whether you are using the Discord app or running it through a web browser, when you delete messages, they are immediately removed from your device.

 You’ll see it disappear in real-time.
 But, that’s not really enough, right?